dreamer201/Guide/README.md

 # ULTIMATE GUIDE
-# Updated for version 1.2.1
+# Updated for version 1.2.1 (outdated and not maintained)

  for setting up a POLIS masternode.
  * Noobs friendly.